swcarpentry/hg-novice/02-configuration.md

 directory means that they will be used for every Mercurial repository on this machine.

-The above configuration work only needs to be done tghe first time you use Mercurial on a computer.
+The above configuration work only needs to be done the first time you use Mercurial on a computer.